morais948/nakama-client-godot-4/README.md

 <p>What was done?</p>
 <ul>
   <li>
-    Configured a godot 4 client with basic functionalities of a real-time game relayed.
+    I configured a Godot 4 client with basic functionalities of a real-time game with authoritative logic.
   </li>
   <li>
     Authentication with email and password.